idolize/cocoafob-ecdsa/swift5/README.md

-# CocoaFob Swift 5.0 Port
+# CocoaFobECDSA for Swift 5

-For a Swift 4-based version, see https://github.com/glebd/cocoafob/tree/master/swift4

 ## Instructions